aji/miau/README.md

 built a second time and ultimately deployed.
 Because of all the places this can fail, work is being done to have notifications delivered to IRC in a timely manner.

-### bob the builder

-`bob` is a rush job that I threw together without thoroughly investigating alternatives, but it hosts our documentation which is nice.
-Travis seems really good for everything else so I'm ok with bending a little to support working within it.
-I will probably strip `bob` down into a more general tool for receiving HTTP hooks from dependent services and relaying them to IRC channels.
-`bob` still runs its own builds, but will only announces failures.
-If `bob` cannot build `miau`, then there's a decent chance that Travis or Heroku can't either.

 ## Configuration